Jobs & Internships

 * For MA/MBA students, please consult with MA/MBA director Geoff Cox (gcox@stanford.edu) if you are interested in pursuing an internship for academic credit.

-** For all other graduate students, including PhDs, contact EdCareers Director Emi Kuboyama (kuboyama@stanford.edu) if you are interested in pursuing an internship.
+** For all other graduate students, including PhDs, contact Emi Kuboyama (kuboyama@stanford.edu) if you are interested in pursuing an internship.

 Internship Agreements

-Internship Agreements help to ensure that you and the organization that you are working with are on the same page in terms of understanding the time, resources, and outcome of expectations for your internship.
+Internship Agreements help to ensure that students and their hosting organization are on the same page in terms of understanding the time, resources, and outcome of expectations for your internship.